topimg

 During the peak season, South Bend Toy employed up to 400 people, many of them second and third-generation employees of the company.
 Many of the employees spent most of their working lives with the company.

 By the 1980s the company was suffering from cheaper toys made overseas and Milton Bradley made the decision to scuttle many of its lower-producing plants.
-South Bend Toy was closed in 1985.
+South Bend Toy was closed in 1981.
+A John Bycraft bought out the croquet line and started a new and separate company, South Bend Toy Inc. This second company went out of business in 1985.
 The main office building housed the South Bend license branch for a time, but the plant currently houses the South Bend Chocolate Company.

 Please Note